ChrisMahlke/pretty-print/README.md

 Output: After formatting the text, the program prints the minimum total penalty and the formatted text.
 Each line in the output includes its number, its length, and its contents.

 This is a standard problem in the area of dynamic programming and text formatting, often known as the text justification or word wrap problem.
 It optimizes line breaks in a way to reduce the raggedness of the right margin when text is flush-left formatted.

+## Features
+* Dynamic programming for efficient optimal text formatting.
+* Penalty function to evaluate the cost of a line's formatting.
+* Supports up to 2048 words, each of a maximum length of 30 characters.
+* Defaults to a maximum line width of 80 characters (standard telnet screen size) but can be adjusted as needed.

+## Runtime Analysis

+The runtime of this program is primarily determined by the format function.
+Given num words, for every word j, it tries to combine it with previous words (i through j).
+Thus, its time complexity is O(nM) where n is the number of words and M is the maximum line length.
+The rest of the operations, such as reading the file or computing penalties, are linear in nature.

+## Instructions for Use

+1) Compile the program using:
+   `gcc -o prettyprint prettyprint.c`

+2) Run the program with two arguments: the path to the input file and the maximum line length:
+   `./prettyprint sampledata.txt 80`

+3) Run the program, passing the path to the input file and the desired maximum line length as arguments.

 ## Results